 2. For hygiene purposes, please shower before entering pool.
 You are advised to enter the pool and begin warm up activities about 5 mins before lessons.
 Remember, do not start too early, as babies have short attention span.
 We want to keep them attentive during the lesson.

 3. Be patient, be positive and have lots of fun; your child will take the cues from you.
 Please note that the lessons may be photographed and videoed for review, training and sharing purposes.
 Always put on your best smile!

-4. Do clean your baby after swim with at least a quick shower, and dry their ears with cotton buds.
-You may do so at the quick shower area next to the pool.
-Hot/cold water showers are also available in the nearest changing rooms.
+4. Do clean your baby after the swim with at least a quick shower, and dry their ears with a towel.

-5. Give baby a drink after lessons as swimming is dehydrating.
+5. Give baby a drink after lessons.
 Babies often get hungry and tired after swimming, so they may eat and sleep more after the lessons

 What happens when my baby cries during the lesson?

 When your baby cries during lessons, please do not get out of the water, as we do not wish to associate crying with leaving the pool.
 There are many reasons for babies crying during the lessons.
 4 main reasons for babies to cry are: hungry, cold, sleepy, adapting to the new environment.
 Identify the cause of distress and solve everything in the pool.

 What should I bring?